Best Overall: TaylorMade Spider X

 - Excellent swing from back to front with smooth, effortless power

-What list of the best toe-hang mallet putters would be complete without an entry from the Odyssey 2-Ball model.
-The company’s Works putters provide the first-rate grip, alignment-first head design, and outstanding accuracy on long and mid-range attempts.
+The Odyssey 2-Ball provides the first-rate grip, alignment-first head design, and outstanding accuracy on long and mid-range attempts.

 Rather than using the standard grey, the company utilizes a matte black finish for the Works model.
-With the white 2-ball alignment guide, the golfer can clearly imagine the path the putter needs to take to get the ball to the cup.
+With the white 2-ball alignment guide, the golfer can imagine the putter’s path to get the ball to the cup.

 click to see more